 The region supports a range of non-urban land uses located on or near the urban fringe that are critical to the functioning of urban Melbourne.
 These include tourism, airports, water treatment plants, extractive industries, waste and resource recovery operations and renewable energy infrastructure.
 It is important to ensure these uses are located in areas that have as little impact as possible on biodiversity and other natural and cultural values.

 The impact of growing populations on land, waterways and the bays and the competition for space between rural, urban and coastal land uses, industry, infrastructure, recreation and conservation pose complex challenges for sustainable use of the region’s natural resources and biodiversity.
+The Traditional Owners of this region – the Bunurong, Wurundjeri Woi-wurrung and Wadawurrung Peoples – actively seek for the philosophy of Caring for Country to be embraced and at the centre of conservation planning and practice to restore, sustain and improve this Country.

 Climate change will exacerbate these and other environmental pressures, such as drought, wildfire, weeds and pest animals on natural habitats and biodiversity.
 Climate change is likely to be making obsolete and perilous the trade-offs between development and conservation used in previous ‘balanced decision-making’.